wso2/docs-is/en/docs/develop/apis/manage-permissions-with-apis.md

 anonymous invocations, you cannot view the WSDL of the admin service by default.
 Follow the steps below to view and invoke it:

-1. Set the  below configuration in
+1. Set the configuration given below in
     `           <IS_HOME>/repository/conf/deployment.toml          ` file.

     ```